 Unidirectional tires

-If a tire is mounted opposite from the specified running direction, drive more carefully because the tire is not being used the way it was designed to be used.
+If a unidirectional tire is mounted opposite from the specified running direction, drive more carefully because the tire is not being used as designed.
+Wet-road performance, traction, braking behavior, and resistance to hydroplaning may be reduced.
 The tire must be replaced or mounted in the correct running direction as soon as possible.

 Asymmetrical tires